maramc17/Squishmoid/README.md

 # Squishmoid
-- A way to add sparsity to the activation function sigmoid, squishmoid takes the function of sigmoid and adjusts the alhpa factor to be a larger number and as it seems the larger that number the more sparse it can become.
+- A way to add sparsity to the activation function sigmoid within the SEResNet50 Network, squishmoid takes the function of sigmoid and adjusts the alhpa factor to be a larger number and as it seems the larger that number the more sparse it can become.

-- With the assistance of Xu Ma and Andrew Sansom, I was able to rewrite the code for ResNet50 with the adjustments of my "Squished" Sigmoid.
+- With the assistance of Xu Ma and Andrew Sansom, I was able to rewrite the code for SEResNet50 with the adjustments of my "Squished" Sigmoid.

 - Also Tested was the results of Softmax if the same alpha adjustments were placed but for the softmax function.